Spherical Message Passing for 3D Graph Networks: Experimental Studies

 \subsection{Ablation Study}

-The proposed SMP considers all the distance, angle, and torsion information, leading to complete representations of 3D information.
-In this section, we investigate contributions of different 3D information to demonstrate the advances of our SMP.
+The proposed SMP considers all the distance, angle, and torsion, leading to more powerful data representations.
+We investigate contributions of different geometries to demonstrate the advances of our SMP.
 We remove torsion information from SMP which we denote as ``SMP w/o $\varphi$''; we further remove angle information which we denote as ``SMP w/o ($\theta$, $\varphi$)''.
 The three message passing strategies are integrated to the same architecture with other network parts remaining the same.
 We evaluate these models on four molecules of MD17.
 Table~\ref{tb:abl} shows that SMP outperforms SMP w/o $\varphi$, and SMP w/o $\varphi$ outperforms ``SMP w/o ($\theta$, $\varphi$)''.
 These results demonstrate the effectiveness of angle and torsion information used in the SMP.
-The best performance of SMP further reveals that SMP represents an accurate architecture for realizing the 3DGN framework.
-Fig.~\ref{fig:filter} provides the visualization of filters in a learned SphereNet model.
-Among the distance, angle and torsion, considering any one when fixing the other two, the structural value of filters will be different when the one of interest changes.
-It essentially shows that all the distance, angle, and torsion information determine the structural semantics of filters.
-This further demonstrates that SMP enables the learning of different 3D information for improving representations.
-Details of the SphereNet filters and more visualization results are provided in Appendix D.
+The best performance of SMP further reveals that SMP represents an accurate scheme for 3D graphs.
+In addition, we provide visualization results for SphereNet filters in Appendix~\ref{sec:supp_E} to further show that all the distance, angle, and torsion information determine the structural semantics of filters.